 - What qualities to look for in green products

-- What environmental impacts these products might have
+- What environmental impacts this products might have

-- Do these products have better green alternatives?
+- Does this products has better green alternatives?